 The ColourPop x Disney Villains Super Shock Highlighters promise to provide the ultimate glow.
 They are meant to be buildable, blendable, and buttery-soft.
 I picked up the Cruella, Ursula, and Maleficent shades (You Idiots!
 You Fools!
 You Imbeciles!, Poor Unfortunate Souls, and Mistress of All Evil, respectively).

 Bad or Rad: If you enjoy subtle, colorful, metallic highlighters than you may like these.
-Although I don’t like to recommend anyone buy makeup solely for the packaging I will make an exception with these highlighters.
+Although I don’t recommend that anyone buy makeup solely for the packaging, I will make an exception with these highlighters.
 If you are a die-hard Disney fan and you absolutely love one of the villains in the collection a Villain highlighter may be worthwhile for you to display.

 ColourPop x Disney Villains :: Ulta Glossy Lipgloss